LoayYengin/LoayYengin/README.md

 - **Jekyll** - A static website generator.
 [Install Jekyll](https://jekyllrb.com/docs/installation/)
 - **Github account** - [Sign up](https://github.com/join) for free!

-NOTE: No experience with Markdown, GitHub, or the command line is assumed.
+NOTE: No prior experience with Markdown, GitHub, or the command line is required.

 # Instructions
-Begin by following the steps to [hosting a resume](#hosting-a-Resume).
+Begin with following the steps to [hosting a resume](#hosting-a-Resume).
 Next, learn about how they relate to the [principles of techncial writing](#Principles-of-Technical-Writing) in Etter's book.
-In the end you should have a working website with your resume on it and more knowledgeable about modern technical writing.
+In the end you should have a working website with your resume on it and be more knowledgeable about modern technical writing.

 ## Hosting a Resume